Frodingham

 - Check our Civil Registration page for sources and background on Civil Registration which began in July, 1837.

-Frodingham was both an ancient village and parish in the north of Lincolnshire.
+Frodingham was both an ancient village and parish in Lincolnshire about 18 miles north of Gainsborough.
 Both are now part of the modern city of Scunthorpe.
 The parish lies across the north of Scunthorpe.
 The parish of Flixborough lies to the north, Gunness to the west and Appleby to the east.
 The parish contained the ancient villages of Bromby (Brumby), Crosby, Frodingham and Scunthorpe and covered about 5,770 acres.

 If you are planning a visit: